GoogleSQL data definition language

 GRANT SELECT, UPDATE(location) ON TABLE employees TO ROLE hr_manager;

 The next example makes column-level grants on two tables.
-Both tables must contain the location column.
+Both tables must contain the name, level, and location columns.

 GRANT SELECT(name, level, location), UPDATE(location) ON TABLE employees, contractors TO ROLE hr_manager;